dtype/android-window-manager/README.md

 7. about

-    I gave up developing the app on halfway for some reason and you can continue if you interested ...
+    I gave up developing the app on halfway for some reason and you can continue if you are interested ...

 ---
 ### final goal